From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Pullbacks of graph algebras from pushouts of graphs

-and the contravariant functor $\mathrm{Map}_f(\cdot,k)$ transforms the above pushout diagram to the following pullback diagram in the category of algebras over~$k$:

 Here $f$ and $g$ are the maps induced by the graph homomorphisms $E\stackrel{(f^0,f^1)}{\longleftarrow} G\stackrel{(g^0,g^1)}{\longrightarrow} F$, respectively.
-Finally, if $E^0$ and $F^0$ are finite, then all algebras in the above diagram and homomorphisms between them are unital, and the diagram is a pullback diagram in the category of unital algebras. \end{theorem} \begin{proof} To begin with, Lemma~\ref{oneinjective} guarantees that \eqref{pushdiag} is a pushout diagram in the category of graphs and proper graph homomorphisms for any proper graph homomorphisms $E\stackrel{(f^0,f^1)}{\longleftarrow} G\stackrel{(g^0,g^1)}{\longrightarrow} F$ satisfying the assumptions (1) through~(3).
-Next, as proper graph homomorphisms induce finite-to-one maps between the path spaces, and injective graph homomorphisms induce injective maps between the path spaces, Lemma~\ref{answer} yields the following pushout diagram in the category of sets and finite-to-one maps:
+Furthermore, if $E^0$ and $F^0$ are finite, then all algebras in the above diagram and homomorphisms between them are unital, and the diagram is a pullback diagram in the category of unital algebras. \end{theorem} \begin{proof} To begin with, Lemma~\ref{oneinjective} guarantees that \eqref{pushdiag0} is a pushout diagram in the category of graphs and proper graph homomorphisms for any proper graph homomorphisms

+satisfying the assumptions (1) through~(3).
+Next, as proper graph homomorphisms induce finite-to-one maps between the path spaces, and injective graph homomorphisms induce injective maps between the path spaces, Lemma~\ref{answer} and Lemma~\ref{oneinjective} yield the following pushout diagram in the category of sets and finite-to-one maps:

-Now, Proposition~\ref{contrafp} turns this diagram into the commutative diagram in the category of algebras:
+Now, Lemma~\ref{contrafp} turns this diagram into the commutative diagram in the category of algebras:

 Furthermore, setting $K=k$ in Lemma~\ref{finitepushtopull}, we conclude that the above diagram is a pullback diagram in the category of sets and maps.
 We can combine these two facts to conclude that the above diagram is a pullback diagram in the category of algebras.